grapefruitjs/grapefruit/README.md

 Some features that GrapeFruit gives you:

+ - Audio Manager (WebAudio API with HTML5 Audio fallback)
+ - Camera Effects (Shake, Fade, Flash, Scanlines, and more)
  - Rendering Engine (WebGL, with Canvas fallback)
- - Full Physics System (collisions, gravity, bouancy, friction, etc)
+ - Full Physics System (collisions, gravity, bounce, and more)
  - GUI system (for HUDs and menus)
- - Texture Fonts
+ - Bitmap and System Text
  - Input Manager (keyboard, mouse, touch, and gamepad)
- - Audio Manager (WebAudio API with HTML5 Audio fallback)
  - Full featured [Tiled Map Editor](http://www.mapeditor.org/) support
  - Plugin system
+ - Asset Preloader
  - much more!

 ## Current State

-This project is under heavy development, and the API is subject to change at any time.
+This project is under heavy development, and the API is subject to change but is becoming increasing more stable.
 Check the GitHub issue list to see how to help!

-The following classes need documentation:

- - gf.SpriteSheetLoader
- - gf.WorldLoader
- - gf.PhysicsSystem

-ugh...

 ## Coming Features